Reporting Options

 Bellevue College has a Report Concerns website, with full information on where to report different types of concerns.

 Anyone who has experienced or witnessed possible relationship violence, sexual misconduct, sexual harassment, gender-based harassment, sexual assault, or stalking, can report using this Online Referral Form.
-A report does not automatically initiate an investigation.
+Reports may be submitted anonymously, though the college’s ability to respond to an anonymous report may be more limited.

 Anyone who has experienced sexual misconduct, sexual assault, stalking, domestic violence, or another crime has the right to report to the police and also has the right to decline to do so.
 A report to the police goes to the law enforcement agency where the incident occurred.
 This is a criminal process and separate from the college’s process.
 The Title IX office or Public Safety can assist with the process of filing a police report.